THE SECRET DIARIES OF CHARLOTTE BRONTË

-Charlotte Brontë — although poor, plain, and socially unconnected — possesses a deeply passionate side which she reveals only in her writings, creating Jane Eyre and other novels that stand among literature's most beloved works.
+Although poor, plain, and unconnected, Charlotte Brontë possesses a passionate side which she reveals only in her writings, creating Jane Eyre and other novels that stand among literature's most beloved works.
 Living a secluded life in the wilds of Yorkshire with her sisters Emily and Anne, their drug addicted brother Branwell, and an eccentric father who is going blind, Charlotte dreams of a real love story as fiery as the ones she creates.

-When an impassioned proposal throws Charlotte's household into confusion, she takes up her pen to examine the truth about her life, exposing her deepest feelings and desires, her triumphs and shattering disappointments, the inspiration behind her work, her scandalous, secret passion for the man she can never have . . . and her intense, dramatic relationship with the man she comes to love: the handsome Irishman, Mr. Arthur Bell Nichols.
+When an unexpected proposal throws Charlotte's household into confusion, she takes up her pen to examine the truth about her life, exposing her deepest feelings and desires, her triumphs and shattering disappointments, the inspiration behind her work, her desire for the man she can never have . . . and her tempestuous relationship with the man she comes to love: Mr. Arthur Bell Nichols.

 "Who is this man who has dared to ask for my hand?
 Why is my father so dead set against him?
 Why are half the residents of Haworth determined to lynch him—or shoot him?"